 When we stopped at a restaurant for lunch, my group mates and I relaxed in some hammocks.
 Within a few minutes, four puppies rushed out and flocked around us.
 I got so giddy from their endless energy.
 Is there anything better than being attacked by puppies? (“No” is the only correct answer.)

 I put one puppy in my hammock, which made the other three even more hyper.

 After the high of surviving a puppy attack, the rest of the day was pretty low-key.
 We reached Aguas Calientes in the late afternoon.
-Although we constantly had to wave off restaurant workers who shoved menus into our faces, the town had one redeeming factor: I was able to buy a peanut butter Nature Valley bar at a convenience store.
-I’m happy to report that it was just as divine as the chocolate one.
+Although we constantly had to sidestep restaurant workers who waved menus toward us, the town had one redeeming factor: I was able to buy a peanut butter Nature Valley bar at a convenience store.
+I’m happy to report that it was just as delightful as the chocolate one.